Sidhu urges PM Modi and Imran Khan to open border trade through Punjab - ExBulletin

 Sidhu urges PM Modi and Imran Khan to open border trade through Punjab

-“I ask that if you want to change lives in Punjab, we should open the borders (for cross-border trade).
-Why should we go through Mundra port, a total of 2,100 km?
-Why not from here, where it’s only 21 km (in Pakistan), “he added.
-Sidhu traveled to Darbar Sahib Gurdwara in Pakistan via the Kartarpur Corridor which was reopened earlier this week ahead of Guru Nanak Dev’s Parkash Purab.
+“I ask that if you want to change lives in Punjab, we should open the borders (for cross border trade).
+Why go through Mundra Port, a total of 2,100 km?
+Why not from here, where there are only 21 km (in Pakistan), ”he added.

-He welcomed its reopening and attributed it to the efforts of Prime Minister Narendra Modi and Pakistani Prime Minister Imran Khan.
-“With the efforts of Prime Minister Narendra Modi and Pakistani Prime Minister Imran Khan, this has been made possible,” Sidhu said.

-The Kartarpur Corridor connects Gurdwara Darbar Sahib in Pakistan, the last resting place of the founder of Sikhism Guru Nanak Dev, to the Dera Baba Nanak shrine in Gurdaspur district.
-The corridor, which was opened in 2019, was closed following the COVID-19 pandemic.
-(ANI)

 Sources